Clydesdale Harriers: After the war

 Over 200 members were lost in the Great War and the club went from a national club to a local club and settled in Clydebank as its base in the early 1920s.
-Success was hard to come by, after the War many members just did not want to come back, the entire Committee (with two exceptions) were killed in the hostilities and the Depression meant that many had to work hard including weekends or leave the district in search of work.
+Success was hard to come by, after the war many members just did not want to come back, the entire Committee (with two exceptions) were killed in the hostilities and the Depression meant that many had to work hard including weekends or leave the district in search of work.
 Nevertheless, the club built up gradually and just when they were starting to 'come good' the Second War came along.
 The really bright spot in this period was the running and winning of the Ladies Cross Country team, which won the cross country championship of Scotland in 1936/37/38 and produced the only internationalist in the form of Jean Tait.
 Nevertheless, the club had many good servants during this period who made sure that during the 1939-45 period a War Continuation Committee was in existence setting its sights on a quicker return to action than had been possible in 1918.

-The 1945–60 spell saw the club take part in many innovative activities and win many trophies with a host of top class athletes.
-The first open club in the country, Clydesdale had been the first to set up a Junior (Under 18) section in 1918 and one of the first with a Ladies Section (1931).
-It organised one of the first annual races for Youths (the Johnny Morgan Youth Ballot Team Race) in 1946 and it was a member of the CH who moved that there be a Scottish Championship for Under 15 Boys.
-As far as racing was concerned, John Wright won the national Junior Cross Country Championship twice and the Senior Men's team was third in 1955.
-The club helped set up the Dunbartonshire County Association with Garscube Harriers, Dumbarton AAC and Vale of Leven AAC a very successful Association still going strong: at its peak in the late 1980s there were 13 clubs in membership.
+From 1945 to 1960, the club took part in many innovative activities and won many trophies with a host of top class athletes.
+Clydesdale had been the first to set up a Junior (under-18) section in 1918 and one of the first with a Ladies Section (1931).
+It organised one of the first annual races for Youths (the Johnny Youth Ballot Team Race) in 1946 and it was a member of the CH who moved that there be a Scottish Championship for under-15 Boys.
+As far as racing was concerned, John Wright won the national Junior Cross Country Championship twice and the senior men's team was third in 1955.
+The club helped set up the Dunbartonshire County Association with Garscube Harriers, Dumbarton AAC and Vale of Leven AAC, a very successful Association still going strong: at its peak in the late 1980s there were 13 clubs in membership.